Table of Contents[Hide][Show]

 But the reality is that people let us down.
 They abuse our trust.
 Some betray us.

 Because the costs of betrayal are high, I suspect that most of us have learned to be somewhat cautious.
 We enter a relationship gradually, revealing ourselves in layers in what is an exchange over time.
 Signals traded back and forth set the pace.
 Like improv – we are listening and responding.
-Is the tone casual, unguarded, formal, intimidating?
+Is the tone casual and unguarded or formal, even intimidating?
 It is an ongoing drill of skill-building and discovery.

 In some relationships, especially with those that we depend heavily on, it may require us to be “all in.”
 That is hard.
 Emotionally hard.
 It requires humility and patience.
 But if we were to explore all the many different relationships in our lives we would acknowledge that while the costs may be high, the rewards, which can be harder to recognize, are also deeply satisfying.